LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0201_Manage_Offers_and_Plans.md

 >**Review**: In this exercise, you have created the Active Directory user accounts you will use in this lab.

-### Exercise 1: Create an offer (as a cloud operator)
+### Exercise 1: Create offers (as a cloud operator)

 In this exercise, you will act as a cloud operator and create a plan consisting of the compute, storage, and network services as well as an offer containing this plan.
 Next, you will make the offer public, allowing users to create subscriptions based on this offer.
 The exercise consists of the following tasks:

-1. Create a plan consisting of the compute, storage, and network services (as a cloud operator).
+1. Create plans consisting of the compute, storage, and network services (as a cloud operator).
 1. Create a public offer based on the plan (as a cloud operator)
 1. Create a private offer based on the plan (as a cloud operator)

-#### Task 1: Create a plan consisting of the compute, storage, and network services (as a cloud operator)
+#### Task 1: Create plans consisting of the compute, storage, and network services (as a cloud operator)

 In this task, you will:

-- Create a plan consisting of the compute, storage, and network services (as a cloud operator).
+- Create two plans consisting of the compute, storage, and network services (as a cloud operator).

 1. Within the Remote Desktop session to **AzS-HOST1**, open the web browser window displaying the [Azure Stack Hub administrator portal](https://adminportal.local.azurestack.external/) and sign in as CloudAdmin@azurestack.local.
 1. In the web browser window displaying the Azure Stack Hub administrator portal, click **+ Create a resource**.